 · God is one in essence but also three distinct persons.

 There is always mystery.
-If there was not, God would cease to be the infinite "bottomless" all-knowing God and we would cease to look to him and trust him for greater understanding.
-We would depend on our reason alone; the same lie we bought into in Eden.
+If there were not, God would cease to be the infinite, "bottomless," all-knowing God, and we would cease to look to him and trust him for greater understanding.
+We would depend on our reason alone, the same lie Adam and Eve bought into in Eden.

 And it is only in our looking to Him -- not just to our logic, and resting in him we find our greatest joy, contentment, rest, and peace -- lack of turmoil/confusion.
 If we seek these through perfect clarity of all mysteries, we will never have them because we are finite and broken, living in a broken world.
 To use a biblical description, we now "see through a glass darkly..."
 That will not change this side of eternity.
 We won't know as we are known until we see him face to face.
 So we must trust God and Christ are everything they claim to be.